Cohomology with causally restricted supports: Preliminaries

-The existence of the Green-hyperbolic exact sequences will allow us to later make use of the following elementary result of homological algebra.
+The existence of the Green-hyperbolic exact sequences will allow us to later make use of the following elementary result of homological algebra~\cite[p.17]{bott-tu}.
 Let $A^\bullet = (A^p,\d)$ be a cochain complex, and similarly for $B^\bullet$ and $C^\bullet$.
-It is well known that a short exact sequence of cochain maps,
+It is well known that a short exact sequence of cochain maps (maps commuting with the differentials $\d$),

 induces a long exact sequence in cohomology,